scikit-learn-contrib/sklearn-pandas/README.rst

   >>> mapper_alias.transformed_names_
   ['standard_scaled_children', 'children_raw']

-Passing Series/DataFrames to the transformerså
+Passing Series/DataFrames to the transformers
 *********************************************

 By default the transformers are passed a numpy array of the selected columns